You might not see many pros use a 3/4-sized guitar on stage, but let me tell you that it’s more than just a kids’ instrument.

 Best for Metal and Hard Rock – Jackson JS1X Dinky Minion

-Don’t let the cute size fool you, this is a brutal minion (as opposed to the gentle giant… Get it?) capable of the harshest hard rocking sounds known to man.
+Don’t let the cute size fool you.
+This is a brutal minion (as opposed to the gentle giant… Get it?) capable of the harshest hard rocking sounds known to man.

 But even if you’re very young or have very small hands, you can play this guitar very comfortably thanks to the slim profile neck.

 As far as electronics go, simplicity is the name of the game here.
-Two humbucking pickups of the highest output allow you to play some of the more modern metal styles.
+Two humbucking pickups of the highest output allow you to play some more modern metal styles.
 Although you can dial in some decent clean sounds, this guitar is mainly manufactured for more extreme rock and metal sounds.

 The 3-way pickup switch allows for some sonic versatility.
 1 volume knob and 1 tone knob are here to give you some different options without making things overly complicated.